Skip to content ↓

 Current status

-In 2019, with Associate Provost Tim Jamison as sponsor, Committed to Caring launched the Faculty Peer Mentorship Program to recognize faculty who serve as mentors to new MIT faculty for a minimum of one year.
+In 2019, Committed to Caring launched the Faculty Peer Mentorship Program to recognize faculty who serve as mentors to new MIT faculty for a minimum of one year.
 MIT News publishes regular stories highlighting C2C honorees.

 DEIC staff hires in schools/college